aheald-quadball/us-quadball-rulebook/src/pages/rulebook.md

 Delay of game is defined as an attempt to stop or significantly impede the Quadball game from continuing.
 The exact determination of what constitutes delay of game is at the discretion of the referee, within the following guidelines:

 A. A beater or beaters may guard a Quadball to prevent the opposing team from gaining possession of it.
 However, a beater commits delay of game if they continue to protect the Quadball while their chasers are making no reasonable attempt to retrieve it.

 B. Keeper delays:

 i.
-A protected keeper must directly and immediately advance the Quadball out of the keeper zone, attempt to complete a pass, or drop the Quadball to the ground. ii.
+A protected keeper must directly and immediately advance the Quadball out of the keeper zone, attempt to complete a pass, or drop the Quadball to the ground.

+ii.
 After a goal, the keeper on the formerly defensive team must not substitute out of the game until they have made the Quadball live.

 C. The Quadball carrier must at least advance the Quadball at a normal walking pace until they have crossed the midfield line.

 i.
-If the Quadball carrier is taking a non direct path, their forward progress must equal or exceed the forward progress of a normal walking pace on a path perpendicular to the midfield line. ii.
+If the Quadball carrier is taking a non direct path, their forward progress must equal or exceed the forward progress of a normal walking pace on a path perpendicular to the midfield line.

+ii.
 If the Quadball carrier is blocked by a defender, they may temporarily delay their forward progress but must clearly attempt to find a way to bypass the defender.

 a.
-The Quadball carrier is considered blocked by a defender if that defender is between the Quadball carrier and any part of the defender’s endline and that defender is:
+The Quadball carrier is considered blocked by a defender if that defender is between the Quadball carrier and any part of the defender's endline and that defender is:

 1\.
 An opposing chaser or keeper within approximately 2 yards of the Quadball carrier.

 2\.
 An opposing beater in possession of a dodgeball within approximately 4 yards of the Quadball carrier.

 D. Stalling: